RiverLikesMath/academic-starter-blog/content/post/what-i-teach/index.md

 title: "What I Teach"
 subtitle: ""
 summary: "I specalize in math, science, and computer programming.
 My students include professional developers, young children, high school students, you name it!
-Here's some of the topics I can help you with:"
+Here's some of the topics I can help you with..."
 authors: []
 tags: []
 categories: []